 Herpex Simplex Virus or HSV is of two types.
 HSV 1 and HSV 2.

-HSV 1 is transmitted mainly by oral to oral contact and causes cold sores around the mouth .
-HSV 1 is endemic around the world and in vast majority of cases is acquired in childhood.
+HSV 1 is transmitted mainly by oral to oral contact and causes cold sores around the mouth.
+HSV 1 is endemic around the world and in the vast majority of cases is acquired in childhood.

 Most oral and genital herpes infections are asymptomatic that is, these do not show any symptoms.

-Herpes symptoms are sores, blisters, tingling or burning sensation on the skin.
+Herpes symptoms are sores, blisters, tingling, or burning sensations on the skin.
 The blisters may be painful in some cases.

 However, most cases of herpes are asymptomatic.